The-Silent-One/Universal-Reddit-Scraper/Pentscraper README.md

 This was my first project with the PRAW module.
 I initially only wanted to scrape Reddit for posts relating to penetration testing because I want to learn more about it, but a friend suggested that I could make a universal scraper.
 So I guess you could consider this the first version of my scraper.

 The universal scraper has much better functionality and layout and I would recommend disregarding this program.
-I decided to keep this just for the hell of it.
+I decided to keep this in the repo just for the hell of it.

 You will need to install the PRAW module in order for this program to work. `pip install praw` or `pip3 install praw` depending on your system.
 You will also need your own Reddit account and API credentials.